Incoming Exchange FAQs

 • What if my university is not listed as an exchange partner?

-Students who do not attend one of UM's exchange partner institutions may contact UM's Division of Continuing and International Education's Miami Semester-Visiting Students Program to study at UM as a visiting undergraduate student.
+Students who do not attend one of UM's exchange partner institutions may contact UM's Division of Continuing and International Education for information on the Miami Visiting Student Program to study at UM as a visiting undergraduate student.
+Miami Semester is a full-fee program.
 For undergraduate tuition and fees rates, visit the Office of Student Account Services.

 • What if I can’t send my financial information before the application deadline?

 Financial documents are required by the U.S. federal government for universities to grant admission.
-We will not be able to issue your visa documents until you have uploaded adequate proof of funds.
-Issuing your visa documents from UM will take several weeks and visa processing times vary by US consulate location.
-Please contact your UM Study Abroad advisor to ask for an extension if you expect or experience delays.
+We will not be able to issue your visa documents until you have uploaded proof of adequate funds.

 • Does UM offer scholarships for international/exchange students?